yavincl/nvoc/README.md

 Now you can run `nvoc` anytime to apply your overclocking settings.

 The whole point of nvoc is to have it autostart with the desktop session.
-To have it automatically start with the system, open a terminal and run:
-Note that this only enables it for your user.
+To have it automatically start with the system, open a terminal and run (Note that this only enables it for your user.):
 `nvoc --enable-autostart`
 To stop it from autostarting, run:
 `nvoc --disable-autostart`